Dieser Beitrag enthält Werbung – Advertising.

 There is always a slightly depressive undertone in the novels coming from Dr. Hunter who is still mourning his wife and daughter – maybe he finally moves on.

 …and there is always the haunting question about this woman who tried to kill Dr. Hunter – of course he survived, but the woman is still on the run.
-Maybe she’ll try to finish her revenge with another longer and sharper knife.
+Of course she’ll try to finish her revenge with another longer and sharper knife.
 Finally Dr. Hunter gets really nervous when new evidence shows every now and then that this woman is somewhere around him.